immich-app/immich/README.md

 The directory which is used to store the backup file is `./immich-app/immich-data`.

-## Customed installation - for production usage
+## Customize installation - for production usage

-## Step 1 - Download necessary files
+### Step 1 - Download necessary files

+Create a directory called `immich-app` and cd into it.
+Then

 Get `docker-compose.yml`